Truth Hurts (singer): Career

 In summer of 2002, Truth Hurts secured a spot on the Smokin' Grooves tour with Lauryn Hill, Outkast, Cee-Lo Green, The Roots, Jurassic 5, and Erykah Badu.
 However, following the buzz on "Addictive", Truth Hurts became relatively obscure, only contributing guest vocals to "The Watcher 2" on Jay-Z's Blueprint 2 album and "What" on Eve's Eve-Olution.
 To date, she remains a one-hit wonder in both America and the UK.
 "Addictive" was followed up by a song called "The Truth" written by R. Kelly, with whom she collaborated.
 The song underperformed on American radio and video outlets.
 This was likely due in part to the negative press Kelly received over sex-crime allegations, that hit media outlets shortly before the single's release.

 Truth Hurts returned in 2004 with her second album, Ready Now, on Raphael Saadiq's Pookie Entertainment label.
 Its first single, "Ready Now", was released in the summer of 2004.
 In 2005, Truth Hurts collaborated with J Dilla on Jay Love Japan on the track "Ghetto Love", shortly before his death in February 2006.
-Truth Hurts is now recording material for her upcoming album and has released a few promo singles via her website.
-Truth is promoting this material in Europe while touring at various musical venues.
+Truth Hurts was recording material for her upcoming album and released a few promo singles via her website.
+She was promoting this material in Europe while touring at various musical venues.

 Watson contributed to John Frusciante's 2011 solo album, but her contribution was eventually left off the album.